 If you continue to fall into further council tax arrears

-Your council can also apply to take money from benefit payments, this is sometimes referred to as an attachment of benefits or a deduction of benefits.
+Your council can also apply to take money from benefit payments, sometimes referred to as an attachment of benefits or a deduction of benefits.

 - Employment and Support Allowance

 - Universal Credit